grom72/daos/docs/QSG/setup_suse.md

 This Guide requires a minimum of:

-- 1 server with PMEM and SSDs connected via infiniband storage network.
+- 1 server with PMem and SSDs connected via infiniband storage network.
 - 1 client node.
-- 1 admin node without pmem/ssd but on the infiniband storage network.
+- 1 admin node without PMem/ssd but on the infiniband storage network.
 - All nodes have a base openSUSE or SLES 15.3 installed.

 Install pdsh on the admin node